-- Establish and maintain an ethos and culture where students feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern - Establish and maintain an ethos and culture where trust staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well being of a student - Ensure students know that there are adults in the trust whom they can approach if they are worried - Ensure that students, who have additional/unmet needs are supported appropriately.
-This could include referral to early help services or specialist services if they are a child in need or have been/are at risk of being abused and neglected - Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE Pg:33 - Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child' where safeguarding is concerned.
+We aim to establish and maintain an ethos and culture where children, staff and volunteers feel safe and secure, are encouraged to talk, and are listened and responded to when they have a worry or concern (children) or have concerns about the safety and well-being of a child (adults).

+HCC Model Child Protection Policy for Schools, adopted by St. Francis' Trust CSF0034

+Every child should know that there are adults in the school whom they can approach if they are worried.

+Children, who have additional/unmet needs are supported appropriately.
+This could include referrals to Early Help Services or Child Protection Contact Referrals to specialist services if they are a child in need or have been / are at risk of being abused and neglected.

+Children are taught effectively, appropriately and thoroughly about safeguarding, including online, through teaching and learning opportunities, and as part of providing a broad and balanced curriculum (see KCSiE, DfE 2022, pg.33)

+Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the best interests of the child.